Deivam Thantha Poove

 It initially stars Nishma Chengappa and Amruth Kalam in the lead roles. and the story is Mithra enters into a contract marriage with Vinay, who is diagnosed with cancer.
 After 6-year leap, it stars Sree Nidhi, (replacement of Nishma) and Amruth Kalam.
 Now the story focuses on the union of Mithra and Vinay.

-Deivam Thandha Poove held a Sunday Special Episode titled as "Deivam Thandha Poove Sirappu Thogupu" on April 10, 2022 with many twists and turns.
+The series was ended on 26 August 2023 with 549 Episodes.

 Synopsis

 Season 1

 Mithra from a poor background, comes out from the family for to settle the lend money of her father.
 But things takes turn, she faces lots of struggles to live in a new place, accidentally she met Dr. Ramakrishnan and seeks for help.
 Ramakrishna provides a shelter and job to Mithra.
 Ramakrishna's son Vinay, affected from Cancer and his father and mother Vasuki searches for Bride, as Vinay's lover and fiancée Thara rejects him because he has Cancer disease.
 So Mithra decide to marry Vinay has in the form of Contract marriage by getting money because her main motto is to settle the lend money.
 Later Mithra falls towards Vinay by his caring.